LukaB25/WildWonder/README.md

 ### Unfixed bugs
 - ***Image loading*** when the article is being edited.
 As currently the image needs to be reuploaded to work, otherwise it is removed and placeholder is set as current picture
+- ***Comment pagination*** when the comments are being paginated, if there are flagged comments not visible by the user, they will be taken into the count of paginated comments, I haven't had time to fix this error, but it could have been resolved with an if statement inside of the template separating the approved comments from the flagged comments.

 ## Validator testing
 ### Performance